o) Provisions, Contingent liabilities and Contingent assets

 The NCLT on 29 February 2024 directed all the parties to carry out the EOGM as planned and comply with the provisions of Companies Act 2013.

 The EOGM was duly conducted on 1 March 2024 with the independent director as the Chairman.
 Only one business relating to the appointment of a new independent director was conducted and an ordinary resolution was duly passed.
 With effect from 2 March 2024, board of KSDPL has only one independent director.
-Also, Royal Orchid Hotels Limited’s (ROHL) Administrative Committee has resolved that the current Independent Director shall be the Chairman in the Board and General Meetings of KSDPL.
+Also, Royal Orchid Hotels Limited’s (ROHL) Administrative Committee has resolved that the current Independent Director shall be the Chairman in the Board and General Meetings of KSDPL

 In the responses filed with the NCLT, ROHL has stated before the NCLT that relevant provisions of the Act as applicable to a deemed public company are not applicable to the KSDPL.
 ROHL believes that there has been no change in its assessment of control as per ‘control assessment’ principles enunciated under Ind AS 110 and accordingly continues to disclose in the Standalone Financial Statements.

-61 | Audit Trail ~
+61 | Audit Trail"

-The Ministry of Corporate Affairs (MCA) has prescribed a new requirement for companies under the proviso to Rule 3(1) of the Companies (Accounts) Rules, 2014 inserted by the Companies (Accounts) Amendment Rules 2021 requiring companies which uses accounting software for maintaining its books of account, shall use only such accounting software which has a feature of recording audit trail of each and every transaction, creating an edit log of each change made in the books of account along with the date when such changes were made and ensuring that the audit trail cannot be disabled.
+The Ministry of Corporate Affairs (MCA) has prescribed a requirement for companies under the proviso to Rule 3(1) of the Companies (Accounts) Rules, 2014 inserted by the Companies (Accounts) Amendment Rules 2021 requiring companies which uses accounting software for maintaining its books of account, shall use only such accounting software which has a feature of recording audit trail of each and every transaction, creating an edit log of each change made in the books of account along with the date when such changes were made and ensuring that the audit trail cannot be disabled.

-As per report of even date
+report of even date.

 For Walker Chandiok & Co LLP For and on behalf of the Board of Directors of Royal Orchid Hotels Limited